ahmedxomar101/Image-Classifier/README.md

     + Dataset of: Validation

 ### Label Mapping
-You'll also need to load in a mapping from category label to category name.
+You'll also need to load in a mapping from category label (class **number**) to category name.
 You can find this in the file cat_to_name.json in case of using flowers dataset.
 It's a JSON object which you can read in with the json [module](https://www.json.org/json-en.html).
 This will give you a dictionary mapping the integer encoded categories to the actual names of the flowers.

 ## Application
 ### Jupyter Notebook